Map of water hardness in France

 Source officielle : Ministère/ARS via Hub’Eau — paramètre 1345 « Titre hydrotimétrique » (°f).

-Map of water hardness and its impact on washing cloth diapers
+How water hardness affects the washing of cloth diapers

 Dureté de l’Eau en France